code-423n4/2022-05-vetoken/README.md

 ## Contracts Of Interest
 - VeAssetDepositor
-  - this contract allow users to lock their veAsset token like crv, pickle, ribbon...etc
+  - this contract allows users to lock their veAsset token like crv, pickle, ribbon...etc
   - users get VE3Token in exchange
   - users can stake VE3Token in the base reward pool
   - the veAsset token deposited to the contract , will be transferred to external locking contract (voting escrow) of each veAsset project by VoterProxy contract